FlowFuse/website/src/handbook/sales/index.md

 ## HubSpot Properties

-`Outbound` is a custom property that's set to `Yes` when the first meeting with the contact came through outbound drip campaigns or other outbound lead-gen actions.
+`Activation Outbound` is a custom property that's set to `Yes` when the first meeting with the contact came through outbound drip campaigns or other outbound lead-gen actions.
 This property will be set to `Yes` when the contact was in HubSpot through other marketing activities too, but wasn't nurtured to the point of a meeting yet.